-- Passenger lifts with min. internal size at floor of 1400mm width x 1600mm depth, compliant with BCA/DDA Access Code Part E3.6 and AS1735.12. - All lift lobbies and main corridors on each level with 1800mm min. clear width to allow two wheelchairs ability to space pass each other.
+- Passenger lifts with min. internal size at floor of 1100mm width x 1400mm depth, compliant with BCA/DDA Access Code Part E3.6 and AS 1735.12. - All lift lobbies and main corridors on each level with 1800mm min. clear width to allow two wheelchairs ability to space pass each other.

 MGAC has reviewed the drawings and documentation in relation to the aforementioned requirements.
+On the basis of the current level of detail all access requirements appear capable of achieving compliance.